-- I agree with the committee that the study design for the ASDS is not completely described in the 2005 publication.
-The reason for this is simple and unavoidable.
+• I agree with the committee that the study design for the ASDS is not completely described in the 2005 publication.
+The reason for this is simple - and unavoidable.
 The Journal Personality and Individual Differences (PAID) has a maximum of 5.000 words for a research article.
 I actually submitted the article with more details but got it back with instruction to cut it down to the maximum.
-This left me with a dilemma of providing a full account of all the methodological details but with no space for results and discussion or, alternatively, to present a sparse methodological account, the results and discussion, and leave the option open that methodologically interested researcher could write to the address given in the article for the full methodological account actually a rather common procedure.
+This left me with a dilemma of providing a full account of all the methodological details but with no space for results and discussion or, alternatively, to present a sparse methodological account, the results and discussion, and leave the option open that methodologically interested researcher could write to the address given in the article for the full methodological account - actually a rather common procedure.
 I chose the latter option knowing that this limitation applies to all researchers publishing in PAID.
-I admit, however, that a wiser choice may in this case have been to reduce the other parts of the article in favour of a more detailed methodology section. - Obviously, the above mentioned space restriction also applies when it comes to a full discussion of problems with repeated measurement and missing data.
-However, these problems are of primary relevance for the 325 observations sample, and are not at all relevant for evaluation of the 2005 adult sex difference study - for which the data according to the committee are well-defined.
-The 2003 chapter was primarily intended as a discussion of the outcome of various studies of sex differences.
-It was never intended to constitute a full report on the final analysis.
-The latter was indicated in the reference list.
-It is also worth considering that the references in the 2003 chapter made to the 2001 and 2002 conference presentations were never meant to refer to, or to replace, the data documentation.
+I admit, however, that a wiser choice may in this case have been to reduce the other parts of the article in favour of a more detailed methodology section.

+• Obviously, the above mentioned space restriction also applies when it comes to a full discussion of problems with repeated measurement and missing data.
+However, these problems are of primary relevance for the 325 children sample, and are not relevant for evaluation of the 2005 adult sex difference study - for which the data according to the committee are fairly well-defined.
+The 2003 chapter was primarily intended as a discussion of the outcome of various common factor analytic approaches for measuring sex differences.
+It was never intended to constitute a full report on the final analysis that was pointed to in the reference list.
+It is also worth considering that the references in the 2003 chapter made to the 2001 and 2002 conference presentations were never meant to refer to or replace the data documentation.
 They were simply mentioned out of respect for the fact that the topic had been brought up previously at two professional meetings and that the reader was entitled to know this.
 I still have not seen any rules for good scientific research making this kind of referencing questionable.
-By the way, Pia Ankersen was told already back in January 2002 that the 2001 presentation consisted of notes, tables and figures.
-She nevertheless talks about "Secret papers" years later.